What is Red Hat Enterprise Linux?(RHEL)

 Red Hat Linux Features

-Over the years Red Hat has been one of the most popular operating systems for development, deployment and enterprise level usage.
+Over the years Red Hat has been one of the most popular operating systems for development, deployment, and enterprise-level usage.
 Due to the features and flexibility of those features Red Hat tends to fall at the top of the list of de facto standards for enterprise platforms.

 Red Hat capabilities include:

-• Security standards to protect your data, and maintain mandate controls from network firewall to application isolation
+- Security standards to protect your data, and maintain mandate controls from network firewall to application isolation

-• Supports more than 400 software packages such as C and C++ language compiler from Cygnus, X Window System from Consortium, Web Server from Apache
+- Supports more than 400 software packages such as C and C++ language compiler from Cygnus, X Window System from Consortium, Web Server from Apache

-• High performance across diverse areas like computational scalability, database throughput and application performance
+- High performance across diverse areas like computational scalability, database throughput, and application performance

-• Incredibly flexible cloud environment to server enterprise level requirements when using Red Hat Enterprise Linux in conjunction with other systems
+- Incredibly flexible cloud environment to server enterprise-level requirements when using Red Hat Enterprise Linux in conjunction with other systems

-• Works on the principle of Reliability, Availability and Serviceability – RAS.
+- Works on the principle of Reliability, Availability and Serviceability – RAS.
 You can experience 99.999% up-time for your enterprise usage.

 Common Users:

-• Established enterprises
+- Established enterprises

-• Cloud Providers
+- Cloud Providers

-• Startups looking for open source solutions
+- Startups looking for open-source solutions

-• Clients include – Rackspace, Barclays, Jalisco, British Columbia, Macquarie, FICO, Cisco and many more
+- Clients include – Rackspace, Barclays, Jalisco, British Columbia, Macquarie, FICO, Cisco and many more

 In addition lets be familiar with some questions about Red Hat Enterprise Linux

-Can I use Red Hat(RHEL) on my personal laptop ?
+Can I use Red Hat(RHEL) on my personal laptop?

 Yes of course.
 I’ve put CentOS (a free version of RHEL) on a laptop.

 The only issue is that as a long-term stable Linux distribution, RHEL tends to be several versions behind on kernel, device drivers, and applications.
 Laptops use fully integrated hardware – you can’t add a PCI card for ethernet, WiFI or audio as you can in a desktop.
-There’s a good chance that a newer model of laptop may use a device for which there is no support in RHEL.
+There’s a good chance that a newer model of a laptop may use a device for which there is no support in RHEL.
 Sometimes, there is no support in Linux at all, or you may have to wait for someone to write a driver.
-In which case it will be available in the development versions of Fedora or Ubuntu long before it appears in RHEL.
+In this case it will be available in the development versions of Fedora or Ubuntu long before it appears in RHEL.

-And Also the Question of is RHEL free?
+And Also the Question of is RHEL free.

-Most of the software is based on GPL licensed software and is free (under GNU Public License – GPL terms.)
+Most of the software is based on GPL-licensed software and is free (under GNU Public License – GPL terms.)

 However, the update service and some of the management software is licensed.
 Support by Red Hat requires a support agreement.

 So None of it is perfectly free.
-You are not free to resell the GPL licensed software – or derivatives of it outside of the terms of the GPL.
+You are not free to resell the GPL-licensed software – or derivatives of it outside of the terms of the GPL.

 What are the advantages of (RHEL)

-1. I’ve found RHEL (and CentOS), after a few releases have passed, much more stable.
+- I’ve found RHEL (and CentOS), after a few releases have passed, much more stable.

-2. RHEL is always more a “setup once.
+- RHEL is always more a “setup once.

 Red Hat Enterprise Linux Training